Learn how to sew a felt mouse toy for a child or a cat with this beginner sewing project for kids and adults!

 - Thread embroidery floss in the color of choice onto a large eye sewing needle.

-- Enter between stitches on the side of the felt mouse softie body and come out through one eye.
+- Enter between stitches on the side seam of the felt mouse softie body and come out through one eye.

-- Start by sewing one French knot and come out through the other eye, as shown in the photo tutorial below.
-Check out Maggy’s sewing tutorial if you need more help learning how to sew a French knot.
+- Start by sewing one French knot and coming out through the other eye, as shown in the photo tutorial below.

-- Use a satin stitch to sew the nose.
-I tried this many different ways, and of course, the felt mouse softie I photographed for this tutorial looks more like a duckbill than a mouses nose!
-Not to worry, they all turn out great no matter how you stitch them–lol!
+- I tried this in many different ways, and of course, the felt mouse softie I photographed for this tutorial looks more like a pink duckbill than a mouse’s nose, but at least this makes it easy to see the sewing stitches.
+Overlap them more and make smaller stitches to make the mouse’s nose smaller.

-- Tie a knot on one end of the thread and enter through the mouse’s side stitches.
+- Tie a knot on one end of the thread and enter through the mouse’s side seam stitches.

 - Repeat steps 2 through 4 until you have 2 or 3 whiskers on each side of the felt mouse’s nose.
 Of course, the mouse I photographed for the tutorial has my least favorite face!
+But it sure does help you see the sewing stitches in the mouse photo tutorial for this step below.

 - Thread a large eye sewing needle with embroidery floss or cotton thread.